DMacMakes/dmacdocs/content/en/torrens/ise102/week5/index.md

   * (A multiplicand is the second number in your multiplication)
 * A menu item for viewing the credits (as in who made the game).

+Add realtime shooting to free throw master by entering this (and filling in blanks)
+* code

 ## Summary

 This week we learned: